puzcoin/SyndicateQT/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Syndicate Core in Unix.
+Some notes on how to build Mybasecoin Core in Unix.

 (For BSD specific instructions, see [build-openbsd.md](build-openbsd.md) and/or [build-netbsd.md](build-netbsd.md))